MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-overview.md

 ## What is a mission-critical workload?

-The term _workload_ refers to a set of components on a cloud platform, which collectively provide end-to-end functionality to one or multiple clients (humans or systems).
-A workload can be a set of provisioned cloud resources that serve a single or multiple applications, APIs, and data stores working together to deliver a specific functionality.
+The term _workload_ refers to a set of components on a cloud platform, which collectively provides end-to-end functionality to one or multiple clients.
+A workload can be a collection of cloud resources that serve a single or multiple applications, APIs, and data stores working together to deliver a specific functionality.

 An example of a workload is a simple web catalog where end users can browse through a catalog of items, see details of an item, and post ratings and comments for items.
 The architecture can have these main components: